mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

 ]
 .right-column[
 ## What was Container Orchestration again?
-... and how does it differ from automation?

 - Architecture - Composition & Stitching
 - Workflows & Policies to
     - Scale in/out (maybe automatically)